-Feel free to clear the jar out if you see it build up a lot (a couple of centimetres at the bottom of the jar is normal after a few brews) we recommend to have a cleaning refresh around 3 months anyway, but there is no harm to jump ahead of schedule as long as you add back the SCOBY with enough leftover liquid.
+Feel free to clear the jar out if you see it build up a lot (a couple of centimetres at the bottom of the jar is normal after a few brews) we recommend to have a cleaning refresh around 3 months anyway, but there is no harm to jump ahead of schedule as long as you add back the SCOBY with enough starter liquid.
 I would normally do this just before I am refilling with a fresh brew.

 The Kombucha we make here is Kombucha in its purest form!
 I think my body likes having around 100-120ml each day, which is what I am recommending, however it is important you introduce it to your diet slowly, and consider other dietary factors which may influence how you respond.

 All I can say on this is listen to your body, see how it makes you feel!
-If it makes your inside wobbly or mildly upset, give it a miss the following day and then try a smaller serving.
+If it makes your insides wobbly or mildly upset, give it a miss the following day and then try a smaller serving.
 Are you really craving another kombucha, I know its delicious, or are you just craving a glass of water?
 Take baby steps with it, be kind to your body, and treat yourself to PRE-biotics too, like fruits and veggies, and like the parent that was always right, everything is best in moderation!
 Sorry, I know we’ve all heard that one before!

 Nope!
 Little bits and bobs of SCOBY matter may make its way into the storage bottle when you drain it from the jar, all of this is totally fine, and they have nutritional benefits if you feel like drinking them!
 But if you don’t, just filter them out!